awsdocs/aws-snowball-developer-guide/doc_source/access-control-managing-permissions.md

 --------

-This guide is for the Snowball Edge \(100 TB of storage space\)\.
+This guide is for the Snowball Edge\.
 If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](http://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.

 --------